 This is where the wealthy population of New Orleans built their homes because they did not want to live with the Creoles in the French Quarter.

 Developed in the mid-1800s, the Garden District earned its name because each mansion was surrounded by a large garden.

 But by the 1900s most lots were subdivided and the gardens are now gone, the Garden District now being widely known for its grand architecture.

 Most of the mansions you will see are designed in a Neoclassical and Greek Revival style with large two-tiered porches.

-Go on an in-depth guided tour of the neighbourhood, or do a self-guided tour at a more leisurely pace.
+Go on an in-depth guided tour of the neighbourhood, or do a self-guided tour of the Garden District at a more leisurely pace.

 On your tour, you may come across the homes of Sandra Bullock or John Goodman, the childhood home of Eli and Peyton Manning, the George Washington Cable House, and even the house that’s featured in the film The Curious Case of Benjamin Button.